vflame6/vflame6.github.io/_tabs/support.md

 ### Hire Me

 Looking for professional penetration testing or red team services?
 Check out my [services](/about-me/#whoami) and contact me via [LinkedIn](https://www.linkedin.com/in/maksim-radaev/) or [Telegram](https://t.me/vflame9).

----

-*Thank you for your support!
-Every contribution, no matter the size, is greatly appreciated and motivates me to continue sharing knowledge with the community.*